Big Country: Commercial success

 Big Country's first single was "Harvest Home", recorded and released in 1982.
 It was a modest success, although it did not reach the UK Singles Chart.
 Their next single was 1983's "Fields Of Fire (400 Miles)", which reached the UK's Top Ten and was followed by the album The Crossing.
 The album was a hit in the United States (reaching the Top 20 in the Billboard 200), powered by "In a Big Country", their only US Top 40 single.
 The song uses heavily engineered guitar sounds, reminiscent of bagpipes.
 Adamson and fellow guitarist Watson achieved this through the use of the MXR Pitch Transposer 129 Guitar Effect.
 Also contributing to the band's sound was their use of an e-bow, a device which allows a guitar to sound more like strings or synthesizer.
 The Crossing sold over a million copies in the UK and obtained gold record status (sales of over 500,000) in the US.
 The band performed at the Grammy Awards and on Saturday Night Live.

 Big Country released the non-LP extended play single "Wonderland" in 1984, while in the middle of a worldwide tour.
-The song, considered by some critics to be one of their finest, reached number 8 on the UK Singles Chart, but stopping at 86 on the US Billboard Hot 100.
+The song, considered by some critics to be one of their finest, reached number 8 on the UK Singles Chart, but stopping at number 86 on the US Billboard Hot 100.
 It was the last single by the band to make the US charts.

-Their second album Steeltown (1984) was a hit, entering the UK Albums Chart at No. 1.
-The album includes three UK top 30 hit singles, and received critical acclaim on both sides of the Atlantic, but it was a commercial disappointment in the US, peaking at No. 70 on the Billboard album chart.
+Their second album Steeltown (1984) was a hit, entering the UK Albums Chart at number one.
+The album includes three UK top 30 hit singles, and received critical acclaim on both sides of the Atlantic, but it was a commercial disappointment in the US, peaking at number 70 on the Billboard album chart.

 On Christmas 1984, the four members participated in the Band Aid charity record "Do They Know It's Christmas?".
-They are among the acts to contribute a spoken message to the B-side of the single.
+They are among the acts who contributed a spoken message to the B-side of the single.